Forjeon/JAENKS/README.md

 	- [ ] Lose state: home base destroyed or all players dead
 	- [ ] Procedural terrain generation
 		- [ ] Path shape and length
+			- [ ] Branching paths (use Hamiltonian path through all nodes for ship to take, or use A* to only take the shortest path)
 		- [ ] Prop types
 			- [ ] Abandoned settlements
 			- [ ] Ancient ruins